 In the Denver area, for instance, there are only a few cities that allow Airbnb investment properties.
 And the details of each law differ in ways that can impact your usage.
 It's good to work with an agent who follows the laws and can keep you out of trouble.
 (Hmm ...
 I wonder who you could call?)

 The mountain towns tend to be more lenient, but they have their own quirks.
+(And as of fall 2021, many of the biggest ski areas have started cracking down on STRs and vacation rentals.)
 Again, check with an agent who knows the Airbnb laws in your city.

 Want to read a bit more about Airbnb laws and strategies in Colorado?
 Check out our guide here.

 EARN SOME INCOME

 This is a biggie.
 In general, short-term rentals or vacation rentals pull in two-to-three times the revenues of a traditional long-term rental.
 For truly unique properties, that exponential can be higher.

 How much rent you will actually make with your Airbnb is dependent on the location, number of bedrooms and furnishings.
 Check out AirDNA's Rentalizer tool to gauge a property's revenue potential.
 We have a subscription to the paid version, which provides a real deep dive into the occupancy rates, daily pricing and seasonality.
 But for a rough estimate, the Rentalizer tool does the trick.
 (You do have to sign up, but it's free.)

 AVOID SOME TAXES